ritvikmath/jekyll-now/_posts/2016-7-23-SwipeMarket.md

 # So What?

 The black market for swipes is, in the end, driven by the same supply and demand economics that govern all markets for goods.
 As we have seen, this market is leading to larger and larger lost revenues for UCLA and is potentially drifting towards market friction issues.
-This author proposes two possible remedies, one targetting supply and one demand, which seek to weaken this black market and benefit the consumer, supplier, and establishment.
+This author proposes two possible remedies, one targeting supply and one demand, which seek to weaken this black market and benefit the consumer, supplier, and establishment.
 Consequences of either remedy will be discussed.

 ## Plan 1: Shock Supply

 The reason there is great supply in the market for swipes is that premier-meal-plan-equipped students often find themselves at the end of a quarter with more swipes than they can use.
 They immediately try and cut their losses by selling swipes to those who are willing to buy them.
-The reason this panic occurs at the end of each quarter is that if the reamining swipes are not used, they will be erased.
+The reason this panic occurs at the end of each quarter is that if the remaining swipes are not used, they will be erased.

 This author proposes the following plan: **Allow students to transfer some fraction of unused swipes from this quarter into next quarter.**

 Under the current regime, where there is a 0% transfer rate of remaining swipes from one quarter to the next, we get these massive supply shocks at the end of each quarter.
 Under a regime where there is a 100% transfer of remaining swipes from one quarter to the next, the panic might subside at the end of Fall and Winter quarter, since students know that their swipes will carry forward.
-But, there will likely be an enormous shock at the end of the academic year, when studnets have accumulated 3 quarters worth of swipes.
+But, there will likely be an enormous shock at the end of the academic year, when students have accumulated 3 quarters worth of swipes.
 This is not favorable either.
 Some compromise between 0% and 100% carryover may help to curb the end-of-quarter supply shocks and give students the freedom the data shows they need.

 ## Plan 2: Shock Demand

-On the other end of the spectrum are the off-campus students who buy swipes, espcially in high demand periods such as finals week.
-These students choose to buy swipes because it is cheaper to do so than to purchse the same meal at often 3 to 4 times the price from UCLA Dining.
+On the other end of the spectrum are the off-campus students who buy swipes, especially in high demand periods such as finals week.
+These students choose to buy swipes because it is cheaper to do so than to purchase the same meal at often 3 to 4 times the price from UCLA Dining.

 UCLA Dining does offer non-resident meal plans which give non On Campus Housing students the option to buy a meal plan for the quarter, but there is an issue with the pricing of these plans.